Images of Jefferson County

 Amendment 5: Vote NO. Tax laws allow a limit of 3% a year increase to property tax, and when a resident moves to a new home, give him/her two years to “transfer” this limit to the new home.
 The amendment gives three years instead of two.
 Seems like more Republican posturing about taxes than anything necessary.
 Property taxes fund local services, like first responders and law enforcement.

 Amendment 6: There is a property tax discount for veterans with permanent combat-related disabilities.
 This amendment would allow the non-veteran spouse of such a deceased veteran to receive a veteran discount, just like the combat-disabled veteran’s until he or she remarries or sells the property.

 NEXT DEMOCRATIC EXECUTIVE COMMITTEE MEETING

-The regular meeting of the Jefferson County DEC on Tuesday, May 12, has been cancelled.
-Pending further developments with the coronavirus pandemic, and until further notice, Jefferson County DEC meetings are SUSPENDED.
+The regular meeting of the Jefferson County DEC at 6 PM on the second Tuesday of each month has been suspended, pending further developments with the coronavirus pandemic.

 Click here for the agenda (when available).
 THESE MEETINGS ARE OPEN TO ALL JEFFERSON COUNTY DEMOCRATS.

-November 1, 2019: Open Enrollment started — first day to enroll, re-enroll, or change a 2020 insurance plan through the Health Insurance Marketplace.
+November 1, 2020: Open Enrollment will begin — first day to enroll, re-enroll, or change a 2021 insurance plan through the Health Insurance Marketplace.

 Buscando seguros medicales por Obamacare?
 Hay cuatro maneras para obtener informacion y conseguir seguros.
 Vayase a este sitio Internet y sigua las instrucciones.